 WCAC Executive Director Marybeth Campbell

-– Marybeth Campbell, Executive Director
+– Marybeth Campbell, Chief Executive Officer

 WCAC remains committed to excellence, best practices and accountability for all of our staff, programs, policies and procedures to ensure those in need receive valuable services that help them move to economic self-sufficiency.
 Review our 2021-2023 Community Assessment below.